percona/pmm/docs/api/pmm-server-config/account-management/create-user-accounts.md

 ---
 title: Create user accounts
-slug: bulk-add-users
+slug: create-user-accounts
 categorySlug: pmm-server-maintenance
 parentDocSlug: pmm-server-user-accounts
 order: 1
 ---

-## Create multiple user accounts
+### Create multiple user accounts

 PMM Server will start up with a single user account, the administrator account.
-This account should not be for general use, because it allows complete control of the server and access to all data that is accessible via the UI.
+This account should not be for general use, because it allows complete control of the server and access to all the data, including sensitive.

 Similar to the management of the [admin account](ref:change-admin-password), it is possible to manage other user accounts via the API.
-Waiting for readiness and using `netrc` files with `cURL` are relevant for API usage in general and are thus relevant here.
+Waiting for readiness and using `netrc` files with `curl` are relevant for API usage in general and are thus relevant here.

 ### Create a single user account